redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Every post has the same comments! **WHAT HAVE WE DONE??**

 Remember our foreshadowing callout a few pages back, wondering if our `comments()` service which only returns *all* comments could come back to bite us?
 It finally has: when we get the comments for a post we're not actually getting them for only that post.
-We're ignoring the `postId` completely and just returning *all* comments!
-Turns out the old axiom is true: computers only do exactly what you tell them to. :(
+We're ignoring the `postId` completely and just returning *all* comments in the database!
+Turns out the old axiom is true: computers only do exactly what you tell them to do. :(

 Let's fix it!